 The module content is designed to enhance your employability potential in a variety of national and international industrial organisations, or career opportunities in research and development arena.
 It also equips you with a set of skills to set up your own business in an engineering innovation area should you wish to do so.

 This module builds on the prior knowledge gained in stress analysis and structure of aircraft materials and other properties or an equivalent course of study.
-It is designed to extend the students' knowledge of the analytical techniques of stress analysis, plasticity theory and the importance of modern materials in advanced manufacturing processes.
+It is designed to extend your knowledge of the analytical techniques of stress analysis, plasticity theory and the importance of modern materials in advanced manufacturing processes.

-This project module involves working as a team in solving an engineering design project problem which simulates real-world aerospace engineering projects.
+This core project module involves working as a team in solving an engineering design project problem which simulates real-world aerospace engineering projects.
 It allows the you to use the knowledge gained during the course to put into practical implementation; using research, analyses and design to provide solutions.

 On successful completion of the module, you will be able to: